equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 open ports you necesary have to.
 You will probably survive first year with just SSH port and port 80 on your VM.

+## Overal Developer experience

+On my HP 14 Chromebook the keyboard was really plesent (untill the hardware issue).
+I must admit that Chrome OS developer introduced lot of really cool keybord shortcuts to various cool stuff.
+PC people won't be missing the "windows" key, Mac people wont be missing the CMD key.

+One thing to remmember is that Chromebook is just one big browser.
+If you use to work with workspaces in Ubuntu or OsX you will definitelly miss them.
+As I'm usually working on 3 things during a day it was hard for me to switch context (as everything is just a Chrome tab).
+But if you are a developer focusing on one thing and you don't have to be switching context so often all the time I think you will actually ejoy the experience.

+One thing that was really bad was the lack of memory on Chromebook.
+My was just 2GB and that's ok for several tabs open.
+But once I started to stream some music from Google Music or Youtube lot of time the chromebook run out of memory and crushed some tabs.
+This may however be only with my model.
+I didn't extend memory in mine because I found a way how to ballance my memory power, but if this would be your plan make sure that you check if your model is upgradable as some chromebooks are not ([source](http://www.omgchrome.com/chromebooks-can-upgraded/)) and definitelly check some reviews before you buy.

 ## Famous last words

 My previous company was security crazy to be honest.
 We couldn't use lot